apache/inlong-website/docs/design_and_concept/how_to_write_plugin_dashboard.md

 # Overview

-This article is aimed at InLong-Dashboard plug-in developers, trying to explain the process of developing a Dashboard plug-in as comprehensively as possible, and strive to eliminate the confusion of developers and make plug-in development easier.
+This article is aimed at InLong-Dashboard plug-in developers, trying to describe the process of developing a Dashboard plug-in as comprehensively as possible, helping developers quickly add a data storage LoadNode, and making plug-in development easier.

 ## Before